A memoir of travel, business & ambition

 Coming SoonThe Book

-In the 1980s, long before online booking and budget airlines, Jerry Bridge set out to build a travel company from a scrappy office in Camden Town.
+In the 1980s, after 3 years working for Trailfinders, long before online booking and budget airlines, Jerry Bridge set out to follow in his father's footsteps and build a travel empire.

-What followed was a twenty-year journey through risk, relentless pressure, and the shifting world of long-haul travel — where survival depended on instinct, relationships, and nerve.
+What followed was a fifteen-year journey through risk, relentless pressure, and the shifting world of long-haul travel, where survival depended on instinct, relationships, and nerve.

-Travelman is the story of what it takes to build something from nothing — and what it costs along the way.
-It's a story about a father's legacy, a passion for travel that became an obsession, and the grit behind every departure board and airline deal.
+Travelman is a travel-themed memoir of what it takes to build something from nothing, and what it costs along the way.
+It's a story about a father's legacy, heartache and a passion for travel that became an obsession.

 From the Archives